malin-as/hanami-sequel/README.md

 ## Versioning

-This gem's version is based on the major and minor versions of Hanami.
+This gem’s version is based on the major and minor versions of Hanami.
 For `hanami-X.Y.Z`, use `hanami-sequel-X.Y.P`.
-This gem's patch version (denoted as `P`) is independent from Hanami's patch version (denoted as `Z`).
+This gem’s patch version (denoted as `P`) is independent from Hanami’s patch version (denoted as `Z`).

 ## Configuration